noct-lang/noct/spec/noct-spec.rst

 `````````````````

 A marker interface is the simplest type of interface, since it just marks a type, because of this, they cannot have any members.
+Markers are also only attached to the object or interface that implements them and are not propagated when implementing interfaces.

 .. code-block::